Saucony

-Saucony (/ˈsɔːkəni/ SAW-kə-nee) is an American brand of athletic footwear and apparel.
+Saucony (/ˈsɔːkəni/ sock-a-knee) is an American brand of athletic footwear and apparel.
 Founded in 1898, the company is owned by Wolverine World Wide.
-Products commercialised by Saucony include footwear and clothing ranges, such as athletic shoes, jackets, hoodies, T-shirts, sweatpants, shorts, and socks.
+Products commercialized by Saucony include footwear and clothing ranges, such as athletic shoes, jackets, hoodies, T-shirts, sweatpants, shorts, and socks.
 Accessories include hats and backpacks.

 Saucony's shoe boxes once had the phrase "sock a knee" printed on them, which represents the correct pronunciation of the company's name.
 The Saucony brand logo represents the Saucony Creek's constant flow, and the boulders lining its creek bed.

 The company is a popular racing shoe producer, making track spikes and cross country racing flats.
 Saucony also makes shoes for specific track and field athletics events.